hphelion/documentation/commercial/GA1/commerical.services-sirius-overview.md

 Cloud Administrator is the primary user and uses the service to manage storage devices and configure storage service running in Overcloud.

 All the devices managed by Sirius are consumed by the Overcloud to realize a cloud storage offered to cloud users.
-The service runs in the Undercloud and closely interacts with ThunderChicken i.e. EE Installer Service to realize all its operation.
+The service runs in the Undercloud to realize all its operation.

 ## Working with the Sirius Service ##